What is a CPAP Machine? Discover the Best CPAP Machines for a Good Night's Sleep

 Another element influencing how long it takes for CPAP therapy to show results is the type or severity of sleep apnea.
 Those suffering from OSA often see some improvement after only one night.
 People with central sleep apnea may need more time and patience to acclimatize as well as additional treatments.

-It's also not unusual for the partners of sleep apnea patients to be the first to notice the success of CPAP therapy.
+It's also not unusual for the partners of sleep apnea patients to be the first to notice the success of using a CPAP machine.
 They report decreased sleep disruptions and snoring.
 In addition, their sleep schedule may improve as a result, which lends to the positive impact of CPAP therapy on relationships.

 CPAP therapy will improve the quality of your life, but it also impacts your lifestyle.
 There are common problems that arise as patients begin therapy, but there are also a simple set of solutions.